coding-dojo-data-science/dojo-env-setup/README.md

     - Uncheck "`disable configuration for nbextensions without explicit compatibility (they may break your notebook environment, but can be useful to show for nbextension development)`" at the top of the page next to the search box.

-- **Clicking the name of an extension will load its options menu** below the table of extensions.
+- **To enable the recommended extensions**:
+  - Click on the **checkbox** next to the extensions name

+- **To change the settings for an extension**:
+  - Click on the **name** of the extension to select it.
+Now, if you scroll down, you should see the list of options for the currently selected extension.

+- **Note: any extensions that you enable or settings that you change are *automatically* saved.**

 ### Recommended extensions & settings